Southchurch High School: From Thorpe Bay High to Futures Community School

+Prittlewell Technology College with Thorpe Bay High School.
+Prittlewell had been put into special measures in the summer of 2004 and the council wanted to try and improve the situation at both schools.
+The planned merger included operating a lower school from the Prittlewell site, and the upper school from the Southchurch premises.
+The plan did not materialise after a campaign by parents, and alternatives were sort.

-Futures Community College was created in 2006 as a trustee school by Southend-on-Sea Borough Council, Prospects College and the UK government to try and lift Thorpe Bay High School out of special measures.
-A new building was opened in 2010.
-Prospects moved their Southend campus to share the new building.
+In 2006, an alternative was found by the creation of a new trustee school by Southend-on-Sea Borough Council, Prospects College and the UK government to try and lift Thorpe Bay High School out of special measures.
+The school was rebranded as Futures Community College, and a new building was opened in 2010 with Prospects moving their Southend campus from Fairfax Drive to share the new building.

-As of November 2013 the head teacher was Stuart Reynolds who replaced Stephen Capper who had been appointed for one year to prevent the school being placed in special measures by Ofsted following poor examination results in 2012.
+In November 2013, the head teacher was Stuart Reynolds replacing Stephen Capper, who had been appointed for one year to prevent the school being placed in special measures by Ofsted following poor examination results in 2012.
 However the school returned to special measures in 2014 before coming out in 2016.
 As part of its rebuilding programme Futures closed its Sixth form in 2015, with PROCAT (the new name for Prospects College) moving out in 2016 to make room for further expansion of the school.

+The return of Southchurch High School

-In September 2016 the school renamed itself as Southchurch High School and is in the process of becoming part of the Partnership Learning Academy trust.
+In September 2016 the school renamed itself as Southchurch High School and became part of the Partnership Learning Academy trust.

+The OFSTED inspection in March 2023 had seen the school return to special measures, which resulted in new headteacher Tracey Airoll being appointed.
+On the return visit in December 2023 the school was graded as Requires Improvement by OFSTED and so therefore again left special measures.